-Once enrolled, each student also has access to the Ellucian CRM Advise Student Experience (EI, 429) that provides them access to their student success support team, which includes their academic advisor, financial aid counselor, special program advisor, and athletic advisor, where applicable.
+Once registered, each student also has access to the Ellucian CRM Advise Student Experience (EI, 429) that provides them access to their student success support team, which includes their academic advisor, financial aid counselor, special program advisor, athletic advisor, and other stakeholders from across the community.
 The online platform gives students direct access to contact any of their support team members to ask questions or seek assistance.
 Introduced to Kean in Fall 2019, Advise allows faculty, staff, and administrators to holistically support students, resulting in enhanced team integration from enrollment through graduation (EI, 325).